django-tastypie/django-tastypie/docs/index.rst

 ----

 * Python 3.8+ (Whatever is supported by your version of Django)
-* Django 4.2+ (may work with other versions, but the most recent LTS is our priority)
+* Django 4.2+ including 5.2 (may work with other versions, but the last one or two LTS releases are our priority)
 * dateutil (http://labix.org/python-dateutil) >= 2.1

 Format Support